Source: 2014 Aberdeen Group

 Implementing a new ERP system is a big undertaking and the process can be daunting, especially if you’ve never been through it before.
 Our goal is to ease the uncertainty and help you select the best ERP solution for your business.

-Here’s a situation we see often – a business owner or management team decides the company needs an ERP system.
+As an ERP partner, here’s a situation we see often – a business owner or management team decides the company needs an ERP system.
 They task someone in the organization with leading the project.
 That person heads straight to Google to compile a list of solutions and they proceed to evaluation.
 Companies that approach their ERP evaluation this way are more likely to either stall on the project or select the wrong solution for their needs, causing pain down the road.
 Why?
 Because they’ve skipped critical steps.
 It’s great to do a little research online, but before you start evaluating systems, you need to kick-off an ERP project internally within your organization.

 We recommend creating a cross-functional team of five to eight people.
 An ERP system impacts each department in your company, so you’ll want input from each functional group to ensure all requirements are met.
 As you create your ERP project team, look for individuals who understand the processes within their department and can communicate well.